hsmalley/velvet-chains-ttrpg/src/content/docs/rituals/corsair-color-hymnal.md

   - luminous-oath
 ---

-# 🌈 Corsair Color Hymnal ✨⛓️🔥

-*"We sing the spectrum so the void may know our tone."*
+> *"We sing the spectrum so the void may know our tone."*

 ---